Closing the Books

 What Does it Mean to “Close the Books?”

 Closing your books means returning the balance of your temporary accounts back to zero.
-You will need to make journal entries to transfer the balance, known as closing journal entries.
-These are made at the end of the accounting period and allows for a fresh start in the next period.
+To do this, you need to make journal entries to transfer the balance, known as closing journal entries.
+These are made at the end of the accounting period, typically monthly, quarterly, and annually.
+Closing the books allow for a fresh start in the next period.

 Permanent vs. Temporary Accounts